cyrilletuzi/vscode-angular-schematics/README.md

 as opposed to an impure component, which relies on external asynchronous operations (like a HTTP request via a service) for data.
 Observing this difference is a good practice, [learn more about architecture in Angular projects](https://medium.com/@cyrilletuzi/architecture-in-angular-projects-242606567e40).

+### Element component

+Only available in Angular >= 7.

+Used to create an Angular Element, i.e. a reusable native Web Component.
+Such components need to be registered in `entryComponents` and to use native `ShadowDom` viewEncapsulation.
+See [the documentation](https://angular.io/guide/elements) for more info.

 ## Release Notes

 [Changelog available here](https://github.com/cyrilletuzi/vscode-angular-schematics/blob/master/CHANGELOG.md).